rashika-dabas/VR-Audio-Description/README.md

 # VR Audio Description Using Autoencoders
 ## Task
-Finetuning with GPT Models using a Customized Synthetic Dataset to Describe Audio for Activity in VR
+Finetuning with GPT Model using a Customized Synthetic Dataset to Describe Audio for Activity in VR
 ## Action Items
 1. Generate synthetic dataset via OpenAI's gpt-4 model
 2. Autoencoder training to reduce dimensionality